EmiValmed/CaSPar_RDRSv2/README.md

 TS = 3; % time step in hr % To Modify

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 ```
+* Catchments' name (nameC).
+* Time step (TS)
+* netCDF files path (dataPath)
+* Shapefiles path (shpPath).
+Shapefiles must have the name of the catchment (e.g., name1.shp, name2.shp,...nameN.shp)
+Output (OutPath)

 For more information on the available products visit the [CaSPar](https://github.com/julemai/CaSPAr/wiki/Available-products) website.

+## Contact
+Please, feel free to contact me if you find any bugs or have any questions. :smiley:
+    :e-mail:: emixi-sthefany.valdez-medina.1@ulaval.ca